markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 In above printout, the _discriminator_ is `3840 (0xF00)` and the _setup PIN
 code_ is equal to `20202021`.

-### Step 6: Commission Matter device into existing network
+### Step 6: Commission Matter device into existing IP network

-Before communicating with the Matter device, first have it join the existing Thread or Wi-Fi network.
-Depending on your network setup, this can be done over Bluetooth LE or IP.
+Before communicating with the Matter device, first have it join the existing IP network.
+Matter devices may use different commissioning channel.
+Typically, devices which are not yet connected to the target IP network use Bluetooth LE as the commissioning channel.
+On the other hand, if the device is already joined to the IP network it is enough to only commission it to the Matter network over IP protocol.

 #### Commissioning over Bluetooth LE

-This section describes how your device can join the existing Thread or Wi-Fi network over Bluetooth LE and then be commissioned into a Matter network.
+This section describes how your device can join the existing IP network over Bluetooth LE and then be commissioned into a Matter network.

 After connecting the device over Bluetooth LE, the controller will print the